- Math Circle Diaries, Year 1: A Complete Curriculum

 - by Anna Burago

 For students who want to know more about the world of extracurricular mathematics.
 Potential students should be ready to explore, learn, and work on challenging problems.
-This class is open to Junior Circle graduates and to new students.
+This class is open to Junior Circle graduates (with teacher recommendation) and to new students.

-For students of grades 6-8 who are familiar with the First Year topics or are ready to put in extra work of catching up with our First Year program.
+For students of grades 7-8 who are familiar with the Circle 1 topics or are ready to put in extra work to catch up with our program.

 A challenging and fast-paced class focusing on the topics in discrete mathematics (graph theory, number systems, logic) and their applications in computer science.

 This course is a three trimester class.
 The fall trimester starts as a beginner Scratch programming class.
 The students will learn to code in Scratch environment, will create animations, pattern designs, and computer games.
 The intermediate and advanced levels are offered in winter and spring.

 Programming course for Scratch graduates and new students.
 Prerequisites: The course assumes no prior programming experience, but does assume good mathematics/algebraic skills as well as motivation, curiosity, and desire to code.
 Testing or recommendation of Prime Factor teacher is required.